 - Proven track record of success

 - Excellent organizational, communication, and interpersonal skills

 - Belief in and alignment with IDEA’s mission and values is non- negotiable

 - Ability to adjust and adapt to a multitude of situations in the school environment

 What We Offer

 Salaries for people entering this role typically fall between $57,000 and $68,000, commensurate with relevant experience and qualifications and in alignment with internal equity.
-This role is also eligible for a performance bonus based on individual and organizational performance and goal attainment.
+This role is also eligible for a performance bonus based on team performance and goal attainment.

 We offer a comprehensive benefits plan, covering the majority of the employee premium for the base medical plan and subsidizing the majority of costs for a spouse/domestic partner and children.
 Other benefits include dental and vision plans, disability, life insurance, parenting benefits, flexible spending account options, generous vacation time, com‐muter benefits, referral bonuses, professional development, and a 403(b) plan.
 We also offer an inclusive environment where staff are encouraged to bring their whole selves to work every day.
 IDEA may offer a relocation stipend to defray the cost of moving for this role, if applicable.